GregAbram/NMC-CTR-Vis/README.md

 The big picture is that this container mounts two directories from the host file system.
 The **data** directory contains the persistent Mongo and SQLite databases.
 The **project** directory contains the Django web application.
 At setup time we build the application container.
 At run time we run this container, linking the host-side data and project directories into the image as **/data** and **vista** and exposing the web service port.

+## Requirements on the Host

+Should be just a running Docker instance.

 ## Create vista user

 Key to convenient interchange of permissions between the container and the host is a common user, agreeing in user and group UID's, on both the host and in the container.
 To do this you first create a **vista** user on the host, then (below) modify the Dockerfile to create an eqivalent container-side user.
 As superuser on the host: